DevExpress/devextreme-react/README.md

 ## <a name="typescript-support"></a>Typescript Support ##

-Strict typing allows you to catch a lot of bugs and improve your workflow by adding features like auto-completion and automated refactoring.
-This is why we provide TypeScript declarations for the DevExtreme Components.
+We provide TypeScript declarations for DevExtreme Components.
+Strict typing allows you to catch many bugs and improve your workflow by adding features like auto-completion and automated refactoring.

-Here is an example of appearance customization with using TypeScript:
+Below is an example of appearance customization using TypeScript:

 ```ts
 import * as React from "react";